arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures25.md

 We added a `console` object to Foxx apps.
 All Foxx apps now have a console object implementing the familiar Console API in their global scope, which can be used to log diagnostic messages to the database.
-This console also allows to read the error output of one specific foxx.
+This console also allows to read the error output of one specific Foxx.

 ### Foxx requests
 We added `org/arangodb/request` module, which provides a simple API for making HTTP requests